 Grand River makes student safety a priority while also providing many productive ways for students to spend their time outside of class through extracurricular activities.

-Living among their peers and surrounded by educational role models, students at Grand River are placed in a social circle that inherently values and supports their educational pursuits.
+Living among their peers and surrounded by educational role models, students at Grand River Academy are placed in a social circle that inherently values and supports their educational pursuits.
 Teach the Individual – In our small classes, teachers are able to get to know students very well, becoming familiar with each individual’s personality, interests, and learning strategies.
 All students are different, so it’s important that our teachers understand how each student best learns course material and is able to connect to students on a personal level.
 Teachers aren’t just lecturers, they’re role models.

 Students learn best when they are involved in the learning process.
 This can take form in different ways: interacting with models, pursuing independent research, engaging in classroom debates and discussions, etc. Allowing students to engage with course content in ways that best suits their learning strategies is fundamental in encouraging interest in the class.